Dataset Structural Index: Leveraging a machine's perspective towards visual data: Methodology

 \subsection{Feature Extraction}

 The first step into the generation of the DSI is in understanding the machine’s perspective, .i.e. features that the machine extracts.
 For the same, I use a pretrained ResNet152 and make a forward pass on all the images.
-The feature vector is extracted by taking the vector before it is passed to the average pooling layer.
-Hence, the length of the feature vector, in the case of ResNet152, will be 2048.
+The feature vector ($X_i \in R^{1*2048}$) is extracted by taking the vector ($v_{ap}$) before it is passed to the average pooling layer ($f_{AP}$).
 The reason for extracting the features from the last layer is because the latter layers have more specific features while the previous ones have more general features \cite{yosinski2014transferable}.
 For feature extraction, there are two other layers available one is passing the vector to max-pooling and then extracting it.
-The second is to take the vector at the fully connected layer, which in our case will be 1000 units long.
+The second is to take the vector ($v_{fc} \in R^{1*1000}$) at the fully connected layer.
 But according to the work by \cite{Pohchih2020}, the features work well in the case of Avg. pooling especially while working with content-based image similarity.
+Hence, the feature matrix ($X \in R^{n*2048}$) for one class ($c$) is calculated by:

 Another case to note is the model selection.
 Although any model can be used for feature extraction, the choice will depend a lot on the depth of feature extraction required.
 I have noticed that in most cases, the specific features are better extracted with deeper extraction.
 The argument can also be supported with the results on classification algorithms comparison \cite{bressem2020comparing} as well as the comparative results in the model choice in CBIR systems \cite{Pohchih2020}.